skekre98/NBA-Search/CONTRIBUTING.md

 # Contribution Guidelines

-The currently issue labels being handled are features, enhancements, and bugs
+The current issue labels being handled are features, enhancements, and bugs.

 ### Feature Issue